-Temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for taxation purposes give rise to net deferred tax assets as at December 31, 2020 and 2019.
+Temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for taxation purposes give rise to net deferred tax assets as at December 31, 2021 and 2020.
 The deferred tax assets are not recognized in these financial statements.
-Future tax benefits will only be realised if profits will be available against which unused tax losses can be utilised and there are no changes to the law and regulations that adversely affect the Bank's ability to claim deductions in future periods.
-These future tax benefits are not recognized due to uncertainties concerning their realisation.
+Future tax benefits will only be realized if profits will be available against which unused tax losses can be utilized and there are no changes to the law and regulations that adversely affect the Bank's ability to claim deductions in future periods.
+These future tax benefits are not recognized due to uncertainties concerning their realization within the eligible time framework.

-Movements in temporary differences during the years ended December 31, 2020 and 2019 are presented as follows.
+Movements in temporary differences during the years ended December 31, 2021 and 2020 are presented as follows.